National Designation of Nutrient-Contaminated areas

 Designating Nutrient-Contaminated Areas means that:

-- The designation of NV areas is based on the amount of nitrogen and phosphorus in the water.
+- The designation of NC areas is based on the amount of nitrogen and phosphorus in the water.

 Data on the amount of nitrogen and phosphorus in the water